-Over the past twenty years as an image consultant, people have often asked me what are the biggest mistakes people make when it comes to their personal iamge.
-So, in the spirit of helping you and your friends start 2011 on the right foot, here’s a list of the 7 biggest mistakes people constantly make.
+Over the past twenty years as an image consultant, people have often asked me what are the biggest mistakes people make when it comes to their personal image.
+So, in the spirit of sharing, I offer an explanation of the 7 image mistakes people make, constantly.
 It’s really important to know what these mistakes are because , if you are making them yourself, I can consult with you and help show you a better way to see yourself and look authentically your best and mistake free.

 Joseph Rosenfeld helps high-profile individuals revitalize, manage, and be secure in their personal visual brand.
 Visit JosephRosenfeld.com for details.